escapin/EVotingMachine/README.txt

-This package contains source files and additional verification files for formal verification of an electronic voting system.
+This package contains source files and additional verification files for the formal verification of an electronic voting system.

 The code